-Another famous class of problems is NP-Complete problems.
-NP-Complete problems are at least as difficult to solve as all other NP problems.
-In other words, an algorithm that can solve an NP-Complete problem can solve any other NP problem.
 You would just have to rewrite the input and reinterpret the output to adapt it to the new problem.
 These rewrites can be done using polynomial algorithms.

 So, today I’ve shown you that if you are able to solve the TSP, you are also able to solve any other NP problem.
 From a theoretical point of view this sounds nice, but from an operational point of view, solving the TSP still requires an exponential algorithm, which for our maze game is probably not ideal.
 Don’t let this get you down, because next week we’ll show you how to solve the problem faster, provided that you agree that the solution is not necessarily the optimal one, but a good enough one.

 The classes of complexity above describe the time requirements to solve problems.
 In order to measure other requirements, such as memory consumption, there exist other classes of complexity.